Key Takeaways (2026)

 Govee lights have visible wires, the power box is exposed, and it just does not look as clean.
 They work.
 But the finished product is not the same level of quality.

-Govee lights cost $200 to $800 for the product.
-That is the light strip itself.
-If you hire someone to install them, that is another $5 to $12 per foot.
-A good installer will use 3D clips so lights do not fall, include a power box enclosure to hide the mess, and run wires through the garage so nothing is visible.
+Govee lights cost $200 to $800 for the product (the light strip itself).
+If you hire someone to install them, add another $5 to $12 per foot.
+A good installer uses 3D clips so lights do not fall, includes a power box enclosure to hide the mess, and runs wires through the garage so nothing shows.
+Most installers offer a 1 year labor warranty.

 Installation